BobaBoard/boba-docs/docs/users/howto/identities.md

 # Identities

-BobaBoard assigns random identities from a shared pool of identities known as the **Bobadex** (more info below) to its users.
+BobaBoard assigns random identities from a shared pool of identities known as the [**Bobadex**](#the-bobadex) to its users.
 The identities are assigned when you create a thread or when you make your first contribution or comment to a thread.
 Each identity consists of an avatar and a pseudonym.

 For example, when you post to a Board, you could be assigned the identity "Outdated Meme".
 Every time you reply to a comment or contribution to your post, you will remain as "Outdated Meme".